AaltoSciComp/scicomp-docs/training/scip/winter-kickstart.rst

 - **Fri, 4 February 2022**

-  All times approximate, breaks every hour
+  All times approximate, breaks every hour.

   - **11:50 -- 13:00:** Simple parallelization with array jobs:

     - :doc:`/triton/tut/array`

-  - **13:00 -- 14:00:** Using more than one CPU at a same time:
+  - **13:00 -- 14:00:** Using more than one CPU at the same time:

     - :doc:`/triton/tut/parallel`